 Capture Camera Clip has been one of the best accessories for photographers of 2011.
 The product consisted of a metal clip which can be attached to all backpacks, belts, and even bags.
 It allows photographers to carry their cameras safely during hiking trips or just their everyday walk.

 New Capture Camera Clip v2 has met its crowd-funding goal in 72 hours

 The accessory has been created by Peak Design.
 Now, Peter Dering and his colleagues are back with a new project, called Capture Camera Clip v2.
-It went live on Kickstarter several days ago, despite having a major goal to reach.
+It went live on Kickstarter several days ago

 The aforementioned target amount was set at $100,000 and it was raised in under three days, as photographers had rushed in securing a unit.
 The best part about the creators is that the project will be live for 52 more days on Kickstarter, enough time to break some kind of a camera accessory record.

 What is new in Capture Camera Clip v2

 Capture Camera Clip v2 comes packed with several novelties.
 Peak Design says that the new accessory has been reinvented “from the ground up”, using a lot of feedback from the original buyers.